Bombing of Fukuoka

-The Japanese city of Fukuoka was attacked by United States Army Air Forces Boeing B-29 Superfortress heavy bombers on 19 June 1945.
-This operation formed part of the Allied Air raids on Japan, and destroyed 21.5 percent of the city.
+The bombing of Fukuoka (Fukuoka dai-kūshū) took place by United States Army Air Forces Boeing B-29 Superfortress heavy bombers on 19 June 1945.
+This operation formed part of the allied air raids on Japan during the Pacific War, and destroyed 21.5 percent of the city.
 B-29s also dropped naval mines near Fukuoka harbor on seven occasions between May and July 1945, and the city was attacked twice by American fighter aircraft.

 19 June 1945 raid

 The single bombing raid on Fukuoka formed part of a campaign by the USAAF's XXI Bomber Command targeting medium-sized Japanese cities which began in mid-June 1945 and continued until the end of the war.
 These attacks used firebombing tactics to destroy the cities, and were conducted as a follow-on from raids which had devastated most of Japan's major cities.
 Fukuoka, with a population of 323,200, was the largest city targeted in this campaign.
 Most of these raids were conducted by a single wing of B-29s, which allowed XXI Bomber Command to attack four cities a night.
 However, Fukuoka and Ōmuta (on 26 July) were targeted by two wings due to their size.

 The 73rd and 313rd Bombardment Wings were assigned to attack Fukuoka.
 These units dispatched a total of 239 B-29s.
 Of these, 223 bombed the primary target.
 Another four bombed targets of opportunity in Tomitaka, Chichijima, Miyazaki and Fukuoka.
 All of the B-29s returned to base.

 On 20 June, four American B-29 airmen who were being held as prisoners of war at Fukuoka were murdered by Japanese soldiers.
 These killings were motivated by the casualties and damage caused by the raid and a belief among the personnel involved that Japan would soon be invaded.
 Another 29 captured American airmen were murdered at Fukuoka in August 1945.